This webpage has been updated with Workday-related content.

 - Closing Resources

-The Closing Process at a Glance:
+Closing Process at a Glance:

 - The PI and department staff should closely review their award and work with GCA to ensure that all expenditures are posted and allowable prior to any reporting or invoicing deadlines.

 GCA begins work on final invoices and financial reports as soon as the FAD has passed without departmental notification.
-If you expect late-posting charges or credits, you must inform GCA no later than the Final Action Date, or these charges or credits will not be included in your final invoice or report.
-Please submit the Pending Transaction Detail Form on or before a budget's Final Action Date (FAD) for all cases where transactions are expected to post after the FAD.
+If you expect late-posting charges or credits, you must inform GCA no later than the Final Action Date.
+Failure to comply with the Final Action Date may result in a deficit and/or jeopardize UW's relationship with the sponsor.

 The following issues may prevent your budget from being in balance and ready for closeout:

-- Unmet Cost Share
+Unmet Cost Share